 Warning: the young Lugansky is dangerous for your speakers!

 This is a re-issue of what was originally released by Challenge Classics.
 Two things are immediately fascinating: 1) Lugansky was but 20 years old at the time; and 2) a decade or so later, he re-recorded for Erato/Warner two of these pieces (the Musical Moment and the Corelli Variations).

-The five bonus pieces consist of two original compositions and three highly imaginative transcriptions.
-The Musical Moment Op.
-16 No. 2 demonstrates Lugansky’s absolutely devastating left hand as well as his impeccable handling of those plaintive, melancholic and brooding melodic lines so characteristic of Rachmaninoff.
-The mischievous outer parts of Polichinelle Op.
-3 No. 4 are a trifle rushed and lack the character of Rachmaninoff’s own fabulous recording, but the lyrical middle section is miraculous.
-The two song transcriptions (Rachmaninoff’s own ''Lilacs'' and Tchaikovsky’s melting ''Lullaby'') are played with all the grace, charm and delicacy required to make them sound as the masterpieces they are.
+The Musical Moment (Op.
+16 No. 2) shows off Lugansky’s devastating left hand, but it must be said that wailing melody is right one is better handled in his later recording.
+The mischievous outer parts of Polichinelle (Op.
+3 No. 4) are a trifle rushed and lack the character of Rachmaninoff’s own fabulous recording, but the lyrical middle section is miraculous.
+The two song transcriptions (Rachmaninoff’s own “Lilacs” and Tchaikovsky’s melting “Lullaby”) are played with all the grace, charm and delicacy required to make them sound as the masterpieces they are.
 As for the notoriously difficult transcription of Mendelssohn’s Scherzo from his incidental music to Shakespeare’s A Midsummer Night’s Dream, well, this is a blistering account that has to be heard to be believed.
-Lugansky takes the piece pretty fast, but with extraordinary control of every nuance.
+Lugansky takes the piece pretty fast, but his control is extraordinary and by no means unmusical.
 In terms of crisp articulation, though not necessarily in purely musical terms, this is one of those rare cases when even Rachmaninoff’s own recording pales in comparison.

-The original edition is completely out of print, of course, and all fans of Lugansky and all Rachmaninoff buffs should be grateful to Piano Classics for re-issuing this stupendous recording which ought to be on the shelves of every pianophile.
+The original edition is completely out of print, of course, and all fans of Lugansky and Rachmaninoff should be grateful to Piano Classics for re-issuing this stupendous recording which ought to be on the shelves of every pianophile.